Predicting house prices using Machine learning model

-Kaggle score distribution Conclusions: For our house model, we used stacking which performed better than averaging model.
-So it was not possible to analyze the effect of individual features on the house sale price.
+Conclusions: For our house model, we used stacking which performed better than the averaging model.
+It was not possible to analyze the effect of individual features on the house sale price which was a draw back for stacking model.
 From this model, we conclude following points:

-- All of the parameters such as skewness , Z score, variables to select as well as tuning model hyperparameter are very important for predicting house sale price
+- Skewness, Z score, variables to select as well as tuning model hyperparameter were very important

-- Feature engineering such as fill Na ( 0 , Mode , median ), binning and using domain knowledge, etc. were most important to predict the house sale price
+- Feature engineering such as filling in NANs ( 0 , mode , median ), binning, and using domain knowledge, etc. were most important to predict the house sale price

 - GBM/Xgboost though powerful to give good benchmark solutions but not always not best choice for model fitting

-Future directions: In order for making this model work better, we would consider improving following works in future -
+Future directions: In order to improve this model's performance, we would consider improving following aspects in the future :